 Are you a Dominant or submissive, eager to make the BDSM lifestyle a 24/7 agreement?
 Maybe you already have a contract, but you now want a full-time dynamic.
 Total Power Exchange relationships, or TPE, are sometimes seen as the ultimate goal.
-While they can bring so much more meaning to your role as Dom or sub, making the switch isn’t easy.
-This online guide will help you to avoid the most common mistakes.
-You’ll also see some examples of how to make it work.
+While they can enhance your role as Dom or sub, making the switch isn’t easy.
+This online guide will show you the TPE meaning, help you to avoid the most common mistakes, and you’ll also see some examples of how to make it work.

 On the outside, a Total Power Exchange relationship can look like abuse.
 And sadly, a lot of subs can confuse the two.
 TPE is not abuse.
-Simply put, it’s an exchange where all authority is passed from the submissive to the Dominant.
+Simply put, the TPE meaning is an exchange where all authority is passed from the submissive to the Dominant.
 It’s a consensual relationship where the Dom has absolute control, and can exercise that control however they see fit.

 If you are unsure whether or not your relationship is TPE or abuse, let your instincts be your guide.
 The goal should be for both partners to feel more fulfilled and taken care of.
 And no matter what anyone says, the sub always has the right to get out of an abusive relationship.

 Who is a TPE agreement good for?

 Even though Total Power Exchange might look abusive to vanillas, it can bring incredible meaning and happiness to a Dom/sub couple.
 I don’t recommend entering a TPE relationship unless you’ve known the person for a very long time, and you 100%, completely trust them.
 This goes for both the Dom and the sub.

 The Dominant should already be showing they respect their sub, and uphold the “safe, sane, consensual” principles of BDSM.
 And the submissive should be mentally stable, and not using TPE as an excuse to be made weak.
 After all, the sub can still make some of their own decisions and choices, if the Dom allows them to.